 you receive certain benefits

-you or your child have experience of care.
+you or your child have experience of being in care.

 How to apply for free childcare in Scotland